 For such an indulgent machine, it's remarkably simple.
 But perhaps that is what is so appealing about this luxury coffee maker, it forgoes any distracting bells and whistles for quality materials, a perfected coffee brewing process, and a striking design.

 So, what makes the Moccamaster so iconic?
 Besides setting industry standards for the perfect cup of coffee, ( it's one of a handful of machines that meet the Specialty Coffee Association's rigorous standards for the Golden Cup), the no-frills machine is handmade in the Netherlands with care, prioritizes sustainable parts, and looks good doing it.
 It's available in a true rainbow of colors as well as your classic stainless steel, black, and white.
-It's as much art for your kitchen, as it is a functional machine that brews fantastic drip coffee.
+It's as much art for your kitchen, as it is a functional machine that holds up against the best drip coffee makers on the market.

 Read on about our experience with the latest iteration of the machine, the Technivorm Moccasmaster KBGV Select, and whether it's worth investing in for your morning coffee experience.